Jazmine Sullivan: 1987–2007: Early life and career beginnings

-2003–2009: Career beginnings and Fearless
+2008–2009: Fearless

 Sullivan performing live at a concert in Columbia, South Carolina in 2008.

-At fifteen, Sullivan signed to Jive Records.
-She recorded an album, which was never released, and she was eventually dropped from the label.
-Sullivan provided vocals for Kindred the Family Soul's song "I Am", as well as background vocals on the song "Party's Over", and the title track to their 2003 debut, Surrender to Love.
-She first met rapper Missy Elliott during the session; Elliott went on to produce both the majority of her debut album, Fearless, and tracks on Love Me Back.
-Sullivan wrote and recorded with producers Cool & Dre a song titled "Say I"; it was given to Dre's then-girlfriend Christina Milian for her third album, So Amazin'.
-The song became the lead single, peaking at number 13 on the Hot R&B/Hip-Hop Songs as well as reaching number 21 on the Hot 100 chart.
-Sullivan's breakthrough song, "Need U Bad", was released in May 2008.
+Sullivan's debut single, "Need U Bad", was released in May 2008.
 The song, featuring additional vocals by Missy Elliott and Sandy "Pepa" Denton of Salt-n-Pepa, later debuted at number 37 on the Billboard Hot 100, and was on top of the Hot R&B/Hip Hop Songs for 34 weeks.
 Sullivan's debut album, Fearless, was released on September 23, 2008.
 At the time, she wrote and composed many of its songs and served as the album's executive producer alongside Missy Elliott, Salaam Remi, and Peter Edge.
 The album received production from Elliott, Remi, Stargate, Carvin & Ivan, Jack Splash, and Fisticuffs.
 Fearless debuted at number 1 on the Top R&B/Hip Hop Albums and at number 6 on the Billboard 200.
 Sullivan followed her début single with the release of the second single from Fearless, "Bust Your Windows", which reached number 4 on the Hot R&B/Hip-Hop Songs and number 31 on the Billboard Hot 100, becoming her most successful single on that chart to date.
 "Bust Your Windows" appeared on the first season of the Fox hit television show Glee and was also nominated for a Grammy for Best R&B Song.
 In 2014, Stevie Wonder claimed he considered "Bust Your Windows" a classic song.
 "Lions, Tigers & Bears" was released as the album's third single in December 2008.
 It scored her third consecutive top ten on the Hot R&B/Hip-Hop Songs, reaching number 10, and garnered some mainstream success by reaching number 74 on the Billboard Hot 100.
 Sullivan later pursued success in the United Kingdom and she first released "Dream Big" as a single in the UK in February 2009.
 The song was released as the fourth and final single from the album in April 2009.
 The album has a platinum certification by the Recording Industry Association of America and has sold more than 510,000 copies in the United States.